ZacKeskin/cpp_cw1/README.md

 - The notable effect across all schemes is a large speedup for 2 cores, and a smaller but still significant speedup using 3 cores.
 By the time all four cores are used, the marginal gains
 - Interestingly, we see little difference between the different strategies.
 Static appears to offer the most reliable improvement in times irrespective of the number of cores.
 Runtime has the largest difference between 2 and 4 cores, although under 4 cores it is in line with the other strategies; so this is the least useful schedule in this case.

+## Unit tests (Questions 16 & 17):
+- Unit tests using the Catch2 header-only testing library have been included
+    - These compare the output of the PBReg and SBReg functions against provided transformation matrices
+    - We use fixed.txt, moving.txt and Matrix.4x4, which are all provided in the /data directory

+- Run the tests using `build/./unittests`

+- If required this can be compiled from source using:
+`/usr/local/opt/llvm/bin/clang++ -o build/unittests tests/unit_tests.cc -std=c++11 -fopenmp -L/usr/local/Cellar/llvm/5.0.1/lib`